-2.2.1 Neutral Cluster and Air Ion Spectrometer (NAIS)
+2.2.1 Neutral cluster and Air Ion Spectrometer (NAIS)

 The ion and total particle number size distributions were measured using the NAIS (Airel Ltd. Estonia) at both measurement sites to detect and characterise NPF events.
-The NAIS measures the number size distribution of ions and naturally charged particles in the diameter range of 0.8 -42 nm for NTP conditions (mobility range: 3.162 - 0.0013 cm V-1 s-1) (Mäkelä et al., 1996), simultaneously in both positive and negative polarity (Manninen et al., 2016; Mirme and
+The NAIS measures the number size distribution of ions and naturally charged particles in the diameter range of 0.8-42 nm for NTP (normal temperature and pressure) conditions (mobility range: $3.162-0.0013 \text{ cm}^2 \text{ V}^{-1} \text{ s}^{-1}$) (Mäkelä et al., 1996), simultaneously in both positive and negative polarity (Manninen et al., 2016; Mirme and Mirme, 2013).

-Mirme, 2013).
 Additionally, the NAIS can measure the total particle size distribution by using corona charging.
 Briefly, the NAIS has two parallel cylindrical differential mobility analysers (DMAs): one classifies positively charged ions, and the other classifies negatively charged ions.
 The air is sampled at a flow rate of 54 L min-1, with a sampling tube inner diameter of 30 mm and a length of 65 cm.
 Subsequently, the airflow is divided equally for each polarity before entering the preconditioning unit.
-Here, depending on the operational mode, the aerosol samples either pass through without modification (ion mode), or they are charged to the same polarity of the analysers (particle mode) or they are charged to the opposite polarity of the analyser (offset mode).
+Here, depending on the operational mode, either the aerosol samples pass through without modification (ion mode), they are charged to the same polarity of the analysers (particle mode), or they are charged to the opposite polarity of the analyser (offset mode).
 The air sample then reaches the analysers, where it is size-classified in an electrical field and detected by electrometers.
-The total particle concentration below ~2 nm cannot be detected due to the ions produced by the corona charger itself, and therefore discarded in the data analyses.
-The NAIS SPECTOPS software with an instrument-specific algorithm was used to invert the raw counts into a size distribution.
-The inverted data was subsequently corrected for line losses using the Gormley and Kennedy equation for inlet line losses for laminar flow (Gormley and Kennedy, 1949).
-Note that NAIS data is available for approximately 60% and 63% of the days at AMX and TRO, respectively (Fig. S1), which is statistically robust for this analysis.
+The total particle concentration below $\sim 2 \text{ nm}$ cannot be detected due to the ions produced by the corona charger itself and is therefore discarded in the data analyses.
+The NAIS Spectops software with an instrument-specific algorithm was used to invert the raw counts into a size distribution.
+The inverted data were subsequently corrected for line losses using the Gormley and Kennedy equation for inlet line losses for laminar flow (Gormley and Kennedy, 1949).
+Note that NAIS data are available for approximately 60% and 63 % of the days at AMX and TRO, respectively (Fig. S1 in the Supplement), which is statistically robust for this analysis.